Release for cornea donation post-autopsy is too late.

 Time is our worst enemy.
 The national average between death and preservation of the cornea is 8 hours.
-While the eye bank can, on a case-by-case basis, extend that to 18 hours, most autopsies are not completed in that time frame.
-At the Rocky Mountain Lions Eye Bank, the average death to preservation time on eye-only donations under the coroner with PRE-AUTOPSY release is 5.5 hours (when the eye bank works directly with the coroner).
-The average death to preservation on cases that are eye AND tissue/organ cases released PRE-AUTOPSY average 14.2 hours between death and preservation.
-The average death to preservation of NON-CORONER cases at RMLEB is 8.5 hours.
+While the eye bank can, on a case-by-case basis, extend that to 18 hours, most autopsies are not completed in that timeframe.
+At the Rocky Mountain Lions Eye Bank, the average death to preservation time on eye-only donations under the coroner with pre-autopsy release is 5.5 hours.
+The average death to preservation on eye and tissue/organ cases released pre-autopsy average 14.2 hours.
+The average death-to-preservation of non-coroner cases at RMLEB is 8.5 hours.

 If you intend to allow the recovery of the corneas, please let the eye bank collect the vitreous fluid at the time of recovery.

-The eye bank's procedure does not destroy evidence:
+The eye bank's procedure does not destroy evidence.

 The eye bank technician will look for and document petechiae, iris color, pupil sizes and abnormalities in the eye at the time of recovery.
 The eye bank technician will collect vitreous fluid as evidence, seal it in tamper-evident envelopes and leave it with the body (or deliver however you like).
 Tubes/lines or bandages are not moved or removed.
 If our technician thinks any of these items are in the way or is unable to establish a proper sterile field, he or she will call the administrator/supervisor on-call to discuss the options.
 Most likely, that would be to ask the coroner/investigator to conduct a visual inspection of the body to see if the obstruction could be moved prior to moving forward with the recovery.
 Eye tissue recovery could not occur with a helmet in place.
 Gross trauma to the corneas (ex. glass shard in the eye) would also prevent recovery from occurring.